Muhannad-Alshareef/SM_second_week_tasks/README.md

 the page contains:

-1- battery choice analysis./n
+1- battery choice analysis.
-2- the edited servo arm code in order to use one arduino for both the arm servo motors and motor drivers./n 3-TinkerCad simulation and fritzing schematics for L298D motor driver./n
+2- the edited servo arm code in order to use one arduino for both the arm servo motors and motor drivers.
+3-TinkerCad simulation and fritzing schematics for L298D motor driver.